Percapio/Crypto-Challenge/problem4/README.md

 When decoding other cipher blocks, we need to ensure that we always consider the importance of cipher/decypher orders, and we may sometimes have to try different orders to see which works best.

 In the next function, we will see another _heuristic_ approach to our solution.
-In it we count the number of times symbols appear in the given possible answer, but given that we are assumming the actual answer will be written in plain text English, we only account for capital and lower case English letters.
+In it we count the number of times symbols appear in the given possible answer, but given that we are assumming the actual answer will be written in plain text English, we only account for capital and lower case English letters. (_[example 1](./example1.js)_)
 ```
 const frequencyScores = ( binaryResult ) => {
   // This frequency object was taken off http://norvig.com/mayzner.html